GautamSai05/stellarX/README.md

 StellarSense is a comprehensive web platform built with Django, designed to bring together astronomy enthusiasts.
 It offers a suite of features for tracking celestial observations, fostering community-driven crowdfunding for space-related projects, providing an astronomical calendar, and even simulating gravitational interactions.

+## Login as Admin (user /admin to acess to admin page)

+username : root
+password : root

 ## Features

 *   **User Authentication & Profiles:** Secure user registration, login, logout, and personalized user profiles.